Asif-Iqbal-Bhatti/Nudge-Elastic-band-VASP/README.md

 that is on the plane.
 (T T F VASP5 format).

 - Initial and finally geometries should be fully relaxed.
-- Generate with ASE-NEB images between the initial and final image by linear interpolation.
+- Generate with ASE-NEB the transition path (initial guess) between the initial and final geometries by interpolating linearly or using idpp.
 - The intermediate images should be constrained and relaxed accordingly.
--

 REF: